aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/_index.md

 ---
-title: "Integrating with AWS Bedrock"
+title: "Integrating with Amazon Bedrock"
 chapter: true
 weight: 6
 ---

-# Enhancing Your Application with AWS Bedrock
+# Enhancing Your Application with Amazon Bedrock

 ## What You'll Learn

-In this module, you'll integrate AWS Bedrock's powerful generative AI capabilities into your Superblocks application to provide intelligent business insights.
+In this module, you'll integrate Amazon Bedrock's powerful generative AI capabilities into your Superblocks application to provide intelligent business insights.
 You'll learn how to:

-- Configure AWS Bedrock integration within Superblocks with minimal code
+- Configure Amazon Bedrock integration within Superblocks with minimal code
 - Build AI-powered inventory analysis features using foundation models

 {{% notice warning %}}
-AWS Bedrock is a fully managed service that offers a choice of high-performing foundation models (FMs) from leading AI companies through a unified API.
+Amazon Bedrock is a fully managed service that offers a choice of high-performing foundation models (FMs) from leading AI companies through a unified API.
 With Superblocks, you can easily integrate these powerful AI capabilities into your applications without needing deep machine learning expertise.
 {{% /notice %}}

 ::alert[The examples and sample code provided in this workshop are intended to be consumed as instructional content.
 These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
 These examples are not intended for use in production environments.]{header="Warning" type="warning"}

 ## Business Value

-By integrating AWS Bedrock with your Superblocks application, you'll enable:
+By integrating Amazon Bedrock with your Superblocks application, you'll enable:

 - **Data-Driven Decision Making** 📊: Surface actionable insights from your inventory and sales data
 - **Operational Efficiency** ⚙️: Automate analysis that would typically require data science expertise